fboemer/fboemer.github.io/_pages/about.md

   - /about.html
 ---

-I'm a research scientist at Intel working on privacy-enhancing technologies.
+I'm a cryptography engineer at Apple, working on privacy-enhancing technologies.
 So far, my primary focus has been on homomorphic encryption.

-Most recently I've been working on [Intel HEXL](https://github.com/intel/hexl), an open-source C++ library accelerating homomorphic encryption using AVX512.
+Prior to joining Apple, I was a research scientist at Intel.
+While at Intel, I led development for [Intel HEXL](https://github.com/intel/hexl), an open-source C++ library accelerating homomorphic encryption using AVX512.
 I've also worked on the [Intel Homomorphic Encryption Toolkit](https://software.intel.com/content/www/us/en/develop/tools/homomorphic-encryption.html?wapkw=homomorphic%20encryption).

-Prior to that, I worked on [nGraph-HE](https://github.com/IntelAI/he-transformer), an open-source framework for deep learning inference on homomorphically encrypted data.
+I also worked on [nGraph-HE](https://github.com/IntelAI/he-transformer), an open-source framework for deep learning inference on homomorphically encrypted data.

 I received my M.S. in Computational and Mathematical Engineering from Stanford University.
 I received my B.S. in Computer Science and B.S. in Applied and Computational Mathematics from Caltech.